 The Program: Cunard Insights

-Details: Cunard offers a variety of programs for erudite cruisers (or aspiring ones).
-The Cunard Insights speaker series and Cunard Book Club literary discussions are offered on all three ships: Queen Mary 2, Queen Victoria and Queen Elizabeth.
-But QM2 offers additional programs its sisters don't have, including Royal Academy of Dramatic Art (RADA) acting workshops, Royal Astronomical Society astronomy and stargazing presentations.
+Details: Cunard offers a variety of enrichment programs for erudite cruisers (or aspiring ones).
+The Cunard Insights speaker series, iStudy classes (featuring guidance on using new technology) and Cunard Book Club literary discussions are offered on all three ships: Queen Mary 2, Queen Victoria and Queen Elizabeth.
+QM2 also offers additional programs its sisters don't have, including Royal Academy of Dramatic Art (RADA) acting workshops and Royal Astronomical Society astronomy and stargazing presentations.

-The Program: Creative Learning Institute
+Program: Creative Learning Institute

 Details: There are multiple components to Crystal Cruises' enrichment program.
 The Creative Learning Institute is designed to teach passengers skills from areas like language, music, wellness and art.
 The line has partnered with well-known names -- such as Yamaha, Berlitz, Tai Chi Cultural Center and the Society of Wine Educators -- to bring the best possible instruction onboard.

 At the same time, the voyage-by-voyage Crystal Visions program brings aboard guest lecturers, such as theater and film stars, comedians, Olympians and sports heroes, authors, scientists, diplomats and ambassadors.
-Finally, the Computer University@Sea educates passengers on computers, the Internet and social media, while Technology Concierges will reveal the trends and nuances of the latest high-tech gadgets like iPads, iPhones, Kindles, Blackberries and GPS devices.
+Finally, the Computer University@Sea educates passengers on computers, the internet and social media, while Technology Concierges will reveal the trends and nuances of the latest high-tech gadgets like iPads, iPhones, Kindles, Blackberries and GPS devices.

 Crystal also hosts a series of theme cruises that focus on photography, wine and food, fashion, music and theater, and sports and fitness.